 Think of an AKC Rally event as any team sport: You and your dog navigate a course, side-by-side, as you steer him through a course of 10-20 different signs.
 Each of these signs provides instructions regarding the next skill that is to be performed.
 The dog and handler move continuously throughout the course with the dog under control at the handler’s left side.
 There is a clear sense of teamwork between the dog and handler both during and between the numbered signs.
 Although each performance is timed, having a good race time is not the goal; it’s all about working as a team while performing the skills, with the dog under control.

 As one of the world’s most famous basketball players, Michael Jordan, once said, “Talent wins games, but teamwork and intelligence win championships.”
 When you participate in an AKC Rally event, you get to show off both: Your dog’s talents and the teamwork between you.

 Started in 2005, AKC Rally is a fun family sport and participation increases each year.
-It’s a perfect starting point for those who are new to canine sports as AKC Rally provides a challenging introduction to all AKC Companion Events for dogs and handlers to strengthen their skills.
+All dogs are welcome to participate in AKC Rally, whether purebred or mixed breed.
+It’s a perfect starting point for those who are new to canine sports, as AKC Rally provides a challenging introduction to all AKC Companion Events for dogs and handlers to strengthen their skills.

 To compete in a Rally event, your dog must be: